Coffee and Research

 On this page

 • Brewing coffee, exchanging words.
-As the steam drifts upward, time softens, and the world of statistics opens little by little.
+As steam rises, time drifts, and the world of statistics opens little by little.

 • Episodes